Low Testosterone in Your 30s

 Regular screening is crucial for sexual health

 Pelvic inflammatory disease (PID) is a serious infection that impacts the female reproductive system, potentially causing significant long-term health consequences.
-While often misunderstood, inflammatory disease requires careful attention and prompt medical intervention.
+While often misunderstood, pelvic inflammatory disease requires careful attention and prompt medical intervention.
 Many women experience PID without realizing the potential risks, making awareness and understanding critical for reproductive health.

 Identifying early symptoms can be challenging, as many women experience mild or no initial indicators.
 The most common early signs include abnormal vaginal discharge with distinctive characteristics.
 This discharge may appear yellow, green, or gray and typically has a strong, unpleasant odor that differs from normal vaginal secretions.